Type 100 machine gun

 The Type 100 is a double barrel machine gun of Japanese origin.
 The weapon is gas operated and fed from an overhead magazine.
 An example can be seen at the Satria Mandala Museum in Jakarta.

 Overview

 The Type 100 and Type 1 weapons offer the advantage of two guns being mounted in the space occupied by one gun of the same size, thus saving weight in the gun and mount, and space in the plane.
-A small ammunition supply making frequent magazine loading necessary is a disadvantage, partially because of the advantages of the double barrel principle.
-This doubling concept is also used for the Type 89 machine gun and MG 81Z machine gun.
+A small ammunition supply making frequent magazine loading necessary was a disadvantage, partially because of the advantages of the double barrel principle.
+This doubling concept is also used for the Japanese Type 89 machine gun and the German MG 81Z machine gun.